plkmo/NLP_Toolkit/README.md

 cd NLP_Toolkit
 pip install .

-# to uninstall if required to re-install after, updates since this repo is still currently in active development
+# to uninstall if required to re-install after updates,
+# since this repo is still currently in active development
 pip uninstall nlptoolkit
 ```
 Alternatively, you can just use it as a non-packaged repo after git clone.